A couple embraces while walking beside a pool amongst lush foliage.

 Bohemian Freetown Christiania perfectly encapsulates Denmark’s liberal attitudes.
 In the Christianshavn neighborhood, this international community and commune operates under its own rules within the city limits.
 Tarred as a place to buy illegal substances, it’s so much more.
 Visit with open eyes and embrace its wonderful culture and community.

-Best places to visit in Asia in September
+Best places to visit in Asia in September.

-8. Nusa Lembongan, Indonesia
+8. Nusa Lembongan, Indonesia.

 A paradise that draws beach-loving visitors from across the world, Bali’s status as a vacation hotspot is set in stone.
 With it comes the crowds, though.
 Hordes of surfers and partygoers, not always well-behaved, fill the beaches, bars, and cultural attractions to overflowing.

-In 2025, Bali’s governor has introduced strict new laws aimed at targeting bad behavior and preserving cultural integrity.
+In 2025, Bali’s governor introduced strict new laws aimed at targeting bad behavior and preserving cultural integrity.
 These include rules on everything from dressing respectfully when visiting cultural sites to using only registered and approved accommodations, rental vehicles and guides.
 Visitors will also need to pay a tourist tax of 150,000 Indonesian Rupiah (around $9) before arriving on the island.

 A 40-minute ferry ride from Bali’s Sanur port to postcard-perfect Nusa Lembongan will see you escape most of the crowds.
 Once the vacation domain of budget-loving surfers, the island now caters to families and couples.
 Boutique hotels like Lembongan Cliff Villas and fabulous restaurants like Kayu Lembongan offer the best of all worlds.